-Important Considerations

-(1) The SERA is under validation.
+Important Considerations (1) The SERA is under validation.

 Information from the SERA should not be used to make high-stakes decisions, such as student grading or teacher evaluation.
 We hope the SERA will help you better understand your students' use of different emotion regulation strategies and identify areas of strength and opportunities for growth in their social and emotional development.
 Upon validation, the SERA can be useful for planning individual or group SEL lessons, measuring progress following SEL programs, and supporting your students' use of different strategies in the classroom.
 (2) The SERA does not encompass all strategies.

 The SERA covers some ways students manage their emotions in some situations.
 Students may have other ways of regulating their emotions, such as listening to music, taking a walk, or writing in a journal.
 So, remember to give your students credit for the unique ways they manage their emotions that may not be reflected in the SERA.
 (3) There is no one right way to manage emotions.

 Each emotion regulation strategy has its own strengths and weaknesses.
 Keep in mind that no one strategy is helpful for every person or in every situation.
 We suggest teaching and encouraging students to consider their emotional experiences and use different strategies, individually or in combination, to enhance their mental health and academic success.

-Debriefing of the SERA

-Schools may facilitate discussions about the SERA school report during staff meetings.
-Here are sample discussion questions:

-- What are 3 things you found interesting about the SERA school report? - What are 2 things you want to know more about after looking at the SERA school report? - What is 1 thing you want to do right now as a result of the SERA school report?
+Debriefing of SERA School Report Schools may facilitate discussions about the SERA school report during staff meetings.
+Here are sample discussion questions: - (a) What are 3 things you found interesting? - (b) What are 2 things you want to know more about? - (c) What is 1 thing you want to do right now?